sumitnemade/ragify/README.md

 # Ragify - Smart Context for LLM-Powered Applications

-**A framework for managing context from multiple data sources with conflict resolution, built specifically for LLM-powered applications.**
+**A Python framework for managing context from multiple data sources with conflict resolution, built specifically for LLM-powered applications.**

 ## 🎯 What is Ragify?